ByronRageQuit/Omega-DBM/README.md

 -You Do not need .vs, .gitignore, README.txt in your addons folder.

 Updates:
   .
 Added timer for gothiks door opening
+  .
+Loatheb inevitable doom timer fixed
+  .